Dear Reader

 “Aye, they ought to be.
 But we do be hosting blight by grain beetle this year.
 Your song here tonight might be all we get in Gruss as memory of nourishment come winter’s end.
 Especially if the church, by the power of the divines, don’t deem us deserving of their charity.”

-Roy nodded at the mention of blight and took a swig of ale at the mention of gods, irrelevant of whichever church commanded faith in the region.
-He shivered contentedly as the ale washed out the sour taste of theology from his mind.
+Roy nodded at the mention of blight and took a swig of ale at the mention of gods, irrelevant of whichever church commanded the region.
+He shivered contentedly as the ale washed the taste of theology from his mind, finding he had no appetite for it.

 “Where be ye off too next, music man, back to more southern ways?” asked the barkeep, seemingly intent on keeping Roy company through the last of his beer.